-60Hz vs. 120Hz vs. 240Hz - LCD Response Rate
+60Hz vs. 120Hz vs. 240Hz vs. 480Hz - LCD Response Rate

-| Definitions Applications LCD TV Response Time |
+Definitions Applications LCD TV Response Time

 Applications

-By: Robert Wiley and Jack Burden
+By: and Jack Burden

-First, a note about why LCD TV manufacturers are attempting to increase the effective refresh rate (also called response rate) on their televisions.
+First, a note about why LED & LCD TV manufacturers are attempting to increase the effective refresh rate (also called response rate) on their televisions.
 Well, it stands to reason that there would be no increase if there were not a problem of some sort to begin with.
 For instance, you never hear of plasma TV manufacturers claiming increased Hz rate technology.

 Indeed there is a problem – motion lag.
 Motion lag results when the images displayed on the screen are moving quickly, or in some cases panning side to side slowly.
 In the former, a subtle blur can be seen on the screen as the LCD TV frame rate conversion struggles to keep up with the speed of the programming content – sports action is a good example of this.
 In the second case, a jerky appearance called "judder" can appear as the LCD has a hard time accurately displaying the moving image even though it may be moving slowly.
 This results from a combination of the internal processing chips in the LCD TV and the response rate of the TV.